-Finally, the Investment Team tracks the number of corrective actions taken by the fund where investments are scored lower than the 50/100 threshold.
-Any compliance breach identified may trigger an appropriate corrective action in the investment-decision process.
+The Investment Team tracks the number of corrective actions taken by the fund where investments are scored lower.
+Any compliance breach that is identified may trigger an appropriate corrective action in the investment-decision process.

 The following sustainability indicators are used to measure attainment: